eclipse/eclipsefuro/docs/furo/content/docs/tools/_index.md

 ### furoc-gen-xxx
-Is a placeholder for all furoc plugins that will come.
+Is a placeholder for all furoc generator plugins.